Madge Tyrone

-Madge Tyrone was an American actress, film editor, and screenwriter active during Hollywood's silent era.
+Margaret Elizabeth Towle (January 5, 1884 – April 13, 1955), billed initially as Madge Towle, but better known as Madge Tyrone, was an American actress, film editor, and screenwriter active during Hollywood's silent era.

-Biography

-Born in New York, Tyrone began her career as a stage actress, appearing in plays touring around the East Coast as early as 1911.
-Her first known credit was in a Broadway play from 1911 called The Wife Decides.
+Early life and career

+Tyrone was born in Boston, Massachusetts, on January 5, 1884, the first born and only child of Elizabeth (née Mooney) and Dr. Henry C. Towle.
+(Note: Dr. Towle's other children (i.e.Tyrone's half-siblings, Lucy and Katherine–aka Ursula Parrott–were products of Dr. Towle's second marriage.)
+Fifteen days later, Mrs. Towle was dead, having contracted a severe and unrelenting fever just two days after the delivery.
+She attended Radcliffe College for three years, from 1901 to 1904.

+In November 1907, Tyrone began her career as a stage actress, credited—as would remain the case for the next three years—as Madge Towle, making her debut in the stage adaptation of Buster Brown; other appearances, thus credited, included August 1909 at Vancouver's Orpheum, in Pals.

+April 1911 marked her stage-named debut at the Baker Theatre in Rochester, New York, in Eugene Walter's Boots and Saddles.
+Tyron's Broadway debut came later that year in The Wife Decides.
 She also worked as a newspaperwoman and magazine writer before beginning her career in Hollywood.

 By 1914, she was living in Los Angeles, where she appeared in a number of Our Mutual Girl serials produced by Reliance Film Company.
 She'd appear in a few more films as an actress before taking up writing and editing.

 In 1920, Louis B. Mayer added her to First National's story department.
 She worked with director Edwin Carewe on a number of projects—from Rio Grande to The Lady Who Lied—and was considered one of his proteges.

 In 1922, she was involved in a bad car accident in Los Angeles; she made a full recovery after taking some time off.

-Little is known about her life after 1925.

-Her half-sister was the writer Ursula Parrott.